International Federation of the Phonographic Industry: Phonogram copy protection efforts

 In an effort to combat copyright violation, in 1971, the IFPI advocated for the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of Their Phonograms (the Geneva Phonograms Convention), which 72 countries signed.

 In 1986, the ISO established the International Standard Recording Code (ISRC) standard, ISO 3901.
 In 1989, the IFPI was designated the registration authority for ISRC codes.
 ISRC codes "enable the use of copyright protected recordings and works to be controlled; facilitate the distribution and collection of royalties (performances, private copying); and assist in the fight against piracy".

 To further combat infringement of recorded works, the IFPI and the compact disc manufacturing industry introduced Source Identification (SID) codes in 1994.
 The SID codes are markings on optical discs such as compact discs (CD) and digital versatile discs (DVD) that identify the manufacturer, equipment, and master discs used to create each disc.
 There are two codes: the SID mastering code and the SID mould code.
 The SID mastering code identifies the manufacturing facility used to produce a master from which moulds are produced.
 The SID mould code identifies the plant where the disc was moulded (replicated).
 Since not all optical disc manufacturing facilities have the ability to both produce master discs and replicate discs, the SID mastering code and SID mould code on a given optical disc may or may not represent the same manufacturing facility.

 SID codes follow a standard format consisting of the letters "IFPI" followed by four or five hexadecimal digits.
 A number prefaced with "L" is a "mastering code", a serial number taken from a pool assigned by Philips to the manufacturer.
 The mastering code identifies the Laser Beam Recorder (LBR) signal processor or mould that produced a particular stamper or a glass master disc from which moulds are produced.
 Non-"L" numbers are "mould codes", which identify the manufacturer that replicated the disc.
 Phillips assigns the first 2 or 3 digits of the mould code and the remaining digits are a serial number assigned by that plant to its moulds.

-The Pirate Bay incidents
+Pirate Bay incidents

 In mid-October 2007, after IFPI let the ifpi.com domain registration lapse, ownership of the ifpi.com domain was transferred to The Pirate Bay, a group which claimed it received the domain from an anonymous donor.
 The group set up a Website under the domain titled "International Federation of Pirates Interests", a replacement backronym for IFPI.
 Ownership of the domain was returned to IFPI in late November, when a WIPO arbitration panel concluded that "the Disputed Domain Name is identical or confusingly similar to a trademark in which the [IFPI] has rights" and that the Pirate Bay's representative "registered and [was] using the Disputed Domain Name in bad faith" and failed to adequately rebut IFPI's contention that he "has no rights or a legitimate interest in the Disputed Domain Name".
 The organisation's website www.ifpi.org was unaffected during the dispute.